geosolutions-it/MapStore2/docs/developer-guide/plugins-howto.md

 # Creating a MapStore2 plugin
-The MapStore2 [plugins architecture](plugins-architecture) allows building your own idenpendent modules that will integrate seamlessly into your project.
+The MapStore2 [plugins architecture](plugins-architecture) allows building your own independent modules that will integrate seamlessly into your project.

 Creating a plugin is like assembling and connecting several pieces together into an atomic module.
 This happens by writing a plugin module, a ReactJS JSX file exporting the plugin descriptor.